wp-plugins/wp-fragmention/readme.txt

 == Installation ==

-1. Upload the `fragmention` directory to your site's `plugins` directory
+1. Upload the `wp-fragmention` directory to your site's `plugins` directory
 2. Activate the plugin through the `Plugins` menu in WordPress

 == Frequently Asked Questions ==